8060162/projeto25-26_AI2/README.md

 - chunking and embedding kept as separate phases
 - minimal PDF noise carried into chunks and embeddings
 - provider-based embedding generation
+- ChromaDB as the main embedding storage with local auxiliary artifacts where needed
+- Spotlight kept as a supported inspection layer
 - outputs suitable for manual QA and downstream retrieval workflows